shailvestein/Expense-Tracker-System/README.md

 1. Use the dashboard to view all your expenses.
 2. Add new expenses by clicking the "Add Expense" button.
 3. Edit or delete any existing expense.
-4. Filter expenses by date or category to analyze spending habits.

 ## Contact